Daniel Covarrubias

 Seasonal patterns show peak activity in March and October, with lighter volume in February and December.

-Source: BTS monthly data, approximate seasonal distribution from 2025 annual total of 2.89M
+Source: BTS monthly data, approximate seasonal distribution from 2025 annual total.

 Data Sources & Methodology